Wondering what to pack for our trips to Iceland in early October?

 This may be an overkill to many of you who are used to 4 seasons and winter weather, but after living in tropical weather for 16 years, I don’t tolerate the cold very well and merino wool’s ability to regulate means that I am never too hot even wearing leggings.

-Below are some of the products we have worn in Iceland in winter:
+Below are some of the products I have worn in Iceland in winter:

 If you are not a fan of wool, fleece jackets are also a great alternative, soft and thinner while still quite warm.

-We particularly like the fact that they have pockets so we can keep small items like lip balm or tissues.
+O particularly like the fact that they have pockets so I can keep small items like lip balm or tissues.
 Here are some of our favorites.

 The most important consideration when choosing an outer layer for Iceland is for it to be waterproof and windproof.